 8. Write about whatever you want to write about.
-Write with complete abandon.
+Write with total abandon.

 9. Watch your tense.

-I realize now that that particular piece of advice was the beginning of my undoing for a while, a few years of mess, because I started paying way too much attention to all the things that had come naturally too me as a writer prior to having heard it, things that I would have caught on the edit had I simply kept writing and trusted myself.
-It isn’t bad advice, in fact I probably learned more from than one piece of advice than any other, one way or another because it reminded me, or taught me, to look at things differently, the beginning of a sentence versus the end of the sentence, had, have, were, was, am, is, will be, should have, would, etc. It also taught quite a lot about perspective in terms of changing narrative perspectives, something I never would have attempted had I not temporarily become enthralled in ( obsessed with) ideas about time within a story.
-Past, present, future.
-When.
-And how does that work into the story.
-I am, and will, ultimately continue to become a better writer because of it, I think…
+I realize now that that particular piece of advice was the beginning of my undoing for a while, a few years of mess because I started paying way too much attention to all the things that had come naturally too me as a writer prior to having heard it, things that I would have caught on the edit had I simply kept writing and trusted myself.
+It isn’t bad advice, in fact, I probably learned more from than one piece of advice than any other, one way or another.
+I am and will ultimately continue to become a better writer because of it, I think…

 10. If you’re going to get into making lists, go for nice, even number sets.
 A top ten is always good, a top five works too.